otrv4/otrv4/architecture-decisions/010-modes.md

 To attain all of the purposes of OTRv4, the specification can work in three modes:

-1. OTRv4 only: a always encrypted mode.
-This mode will not know how to handle any kind of plain text, including query messages and whitespace tags.
+1. OTRv4-standalone mode: a always encrypted mode.
+This mode will not know how to handle any kind of plaintext message, including query messages and whitespace tags.
-2. OTRv3-Compatible: a mode with backwards compatibility with OTRv3.
+2. OTRv3-compatible-mode: a mode with backwards compatibility with OTRv3.
    This mode will know, therefore, how to handle plaintext messages, including query messages and whitespace tags.
-3. OTRv4 interactive-only: a always encrypted mode that provides higher deniability properties when compared to the previous two modes.
+3. OTRv4-interactive-only-mode: a always encrypted mode that provides higher deniability properties when compared to the previous two modes.
+It only supports interactive conversations.

 ### Consequences